-The Utilities Board of Rainbow City (Board), although a separate legal entity, is considered to be a discretely presented component unit of the City because of the financial benefit/burden relationship that exists resulting from funding agreements entered into with the Board during the City's fiscal year ended September 30, 2014 (see Note 13 to these financial statements for additional details).
+Also under the aforementioned criteria, the Utilities Board of Rainbow City (Board), although a separate legal entity, is considered to be a component unit of the City because of the financial benefit/burden relationship that exists resulting from funding agreements entered into with the Board during the City's fiscal year ended September 30, 2014 (see Note 15 to these financial statements for additional details).
 These financial statements do not include the financial data of the Board that is necessary for reporting in conformity with accounting principles generally accepted in the United States of America.
 Separate financial statements issued by the Board can be obtained at their offices located at 1540 Sutton Bridge Road, Rainbow City, Alabama.